GinMu/wallpapers/README.md

 # wallpapers
-a simple wallpapers-spider demo based on python3 and Scrapy-1.3

-* a python crawler for downloading wallpapers based on scrapy which the version is 1.3
+a python3 crawler for downloading wallpaper images based on scrapy which the version is 1.3

 * git clone https://github.com/GinMu/wallpapers.git
 * brew install pyenv
 * pyenv install 3.x